 When you think of a semi truck trailer you think of a giant, lumbering, rectangle.
 They’ve largely gone unchanged for the better part of a century, slowly adding new features like air conditioning and freight wings.
 It wasn’t until 2006 that anyone truly tried to change the style of trailers.
-United Kingdom based company Donbur unveiled the “Teardrop Trailer,” finally bringing a real change to the traditional style.
+United Kingdom based company Donbur unveiled the “Teardrop Semi Trailers,” finally bringing a real change to the traditional style.

 Is it worth it though?
 Here are the numbers from the manufacturer’s site: